 - Strike the ball with the middle of the forehead

-- In the event of a tie for the division title a playoff game(s) will be required to determine the division champion.
+- IF POSSIBLE, in the event of a tie for the division title a playoff game(s) will be required to determine the division champion.

 - Extra games to determine the division champion will be played before the playoff weekend.
 If possible, the extra games will be schedule on the regular night the division usually plays.

 - In the event of more than two teams being tied for the division title regular seeding will apply as detailed below in the Playoff Rules.
-If an odd number of teams are involved a bye will be granted based on the following: Head to head results, Retrogression.
+If an odd number of teams are involved a bye will be granted based on the following: Head to head results

 - In the event of a tie game at the end of an extra game to determine the division champion, FIFA penalty kicks will determine the winner.